Snowman-writes-programs/PS_An/README.md

 1. Enable root permission and adb connection in LDPlayer9's settings.
 2. Start LDPlayer9.
-3. Run `setup_requirements.bat`, and success can be indicated from `"Press enter to exit..."`.
+2.1.
+Run `setup_requirements.bat`, and success can be indicated from `"Press enter to exit..."`.
+May be skipped if you have installed Frida on your emulator.
-4. Run `start_local_server.bat`, and the window should stay open if no error occurs.
+3. Run `start_local_server.bat`, and the window should stay open if no error occurs.
-5. Run `start_frida-server.bat`, and the window should stay open if no error occurs.
+4. Run `start_frida-server.bat`, and the window should stay open if no error occurs.
-6. Run `start_frida-hook.bat`.
+5. Run `start_frida-hook.bat`.
 It should automatically open up the game.
 The window should stay open if no error occurs.

 ## Changing contengency contract season
 Change the value of key `selectedCrisis` in `config\config.json` to whatever you want.
 The avaiable seasons are under `data\crisis`.